lsst-dm/dmtn-056/describing-datasets.rst

         :param Quantum producer: the :py:class:`Quantum` responsible for producing the :ref:`Dataset`.

+    .. py:method:: findDataUnit(cls, pkey)

+        Return a :ref:`DataUnit` given the values of its primary key.

+        :param type cls: a class that inherits from :py:class:`DataUnit`.

+        :param tuple pkey: a tuple of primary key values that uniquely identify the :ref:`DataUnit`; see :py:attr:`DataUnit.pkey`.

+        :returns: a :py:class:`DataUnit` instance of type ``cls``, or ``None`` if no matching unit is found in the graph.

+        See also :py:meth:`Registry.findDataUnit`.

     .. py:method:: relate(unitTypes)

         Iterate over tuples of :py:class:`DataUnits <DataUnit>` related by dependency and many-to-many relationships.